Installation#

 Appendix A: Setting up Pycharm#

 If you wish to use Pycharm instead of VSCode, this is how I recommend you set it up.
+To get started follow the previous guide but feel free to skip the bits about install VS Code, obviously.

 • Install Pycharm community edition